AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/main.md

 This leaks information about the private function being called and the data which has been read.
 :::

-### Writing public storage from private: when updating public state from private, you can call a public function from private, just make sure you mark public as internal
+### Writing public storage from private
+When calling a private function, you can update public state by calling a public function.

-When calling a public function from private, try to mark the public function as `internal` This ensures your flow works as intended and that no one can call the public function without going through the private function first!
+In this situation, try to mark the public function as `internal`.
+This ensures your flow works as intended and that no one can call the public function without going through the private function first!

 ### Moving public data into the private domain
 Let's say you have some storage in public and want to move them into the private domain.
 If you pass your aztec address that should receive the data, then that leaks privacy (as everyone will know who has the private notes).
 So what do you do?